Introduction

 Next, you need to fill out three more forms:

-- A Requisition (Form 35).
-This tells the court that you want a divorce (and a name change, if you need one).
+This tells the court that you want a divorce (and a name change, if you want one).
 It also tells the court what documents you're providing to support your application.
+On the first page of the form, under Required, type or write:

-- A Certificate of Pleadings (Form F36).
-The registry staff will sign this.
-It shows the judge that your documents have been checked and are complete and correct.
+The registry staff sign this form to show the judge that your documents have been checked and are complete and correct.

-- A draft Final Order (Form F52).
-This sets out the court orders.
-You'll fill in all the details, and the judge will sign it.
+This sets out the orders the court makes.
+You fill in all the details, and the judge signs it.
 This will be your divorce order once the judge has signed it.

 Both of you must sign the Requisition and the Final Order.
 Only the person who reviews your documents at the registry will sign the certificate.